duyanhle-glitch/finalsample/README.md

 ### 5.1 Linear Regression for Sales Prediction <a name="sec5p1"></a>

+In this analysis, we aim to develop a predictive model for sales amount (target variable Amount) based on key features extracted from a sales dataset.
+Using linear regression as our primary modeling technique, we explore how well we can predict sales based on various input factors, including Quantity purchased, Product Category, Sub-Category, Payment Mode, and temporal aspects derived from Order Date (namely, OrderMonth and OrderDayOfWeek).

 Based on the OLS regression results, our model provides valuable insights into the factors influencing sales amount (`Amount`).
 The **R-squared** value of **0.474** implies that approximately 47.4% of the variability in sales can be explained by the features in the model, such as `Quantity`, `Category`, `Sub-Category`, `PaymentMode`, and the extracted date components (`OrderMonth`, `OrderDayOfWeek`).
 While this is a moderate R-squared, it suggests that these selected features have a substantial influence on sales, although other unobserved factors may also play a role.
 The **Adjusted R-squared** of **0.464** is slightly lower, accounting for the complexity of the model by penalizing additional predictors.
 The minimal difference between R-squared and Adjusted R-squared indicates that the model complexity is not excessive, which is positive for model stability.
 The **F-statistic** of **46.06** with a highly significant p-value (4.22e-146) confirms that the model, as a whole, significantly improves our understanding of sales variability over a model with no predictors.

 The Durbin-Watson statistic is close to 2 (1.949), suggesting no strong autocorrelation in the residuals, which is good for the model's assumptions.
 However, the Omnibus and Jarque-Bera test results show high skewness and kurtosis in the residuals, indicating that the residuals are not normally distributed.
 This finding is consistent with the skew and outliers observed in the residual plots.
 These non-ideal residual characteristics suggest that the model could be further improved, perhaps by transforming the data or exploring additional interaction terms to better capture variability in high sales amounts.

 Examining the coefficients, we see how different variables impact sales.
 For example, certain categorical variables (`Category` and `Sub-Category`) and payment modes show significant coefficients, indicating that specific product types or payment methods may contribute positively or negatively to sales.
 Some of the time-based variables, such as `OrderMonth`, also exhibit strong effects, suggesting possible seasonality in sales.
 The large confidence intervals for some coefficients (e.g., certain product sub-categories) imply variability in their impact, pointing to potential interaction effects that could be explored further.

 ```plaintext
     OLS Regression Results